Pocketoptionguru/pocket-trader-bot/README.md

 	•	Capable of generating $500+ weekly with strategic use

-Whether you’re aiming for passive income or aggressive growth, the PocketOptionGuru Bot is your ultimate trading partner.
+Whether you’re aiming for passive income or aggressive growth, the PocketOptionGuru Bot is your ultimate trading partner. http://t.me/Xperrt_bot GET YOUR BOT HERE AND RUN IT